“Better to do good at home

 Mediation is the place to start the negotiations for a new parenting plan, before seeing a judge.
 If you and your ex-spouse can’t come to an agreement we can represent you and the interests of your children at the court hearing.

+Child custody for parents that live far apart is more complicated than regular child custody cases.
 The focus of Attorney Ann A. Thomson’s counsel in child custody cases is to utilize creativity and flexibility to reach quick and efficient resolution.
 Not only does this minimize the cost to our clients but it also saves you and your children from unnecessary additional emotional trauma in the process.
 Working through complications and challenges such as parents living far apart is part of our ability to employ strong negotiation techniques to achieve an equitable and reasonable child-first parenting plan.